NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 The model will submit the first cycle and once that has succeeded you will see the following 3 cycles submitted and run.

-.. note:: It is always wise, particularly when you plan to run a long integration, that you only run the first cycle initially so that you can check that the model is doing what you expect before committing to a longer simulation.
+.. tip:: It is always wise, particularly when you plan to run a long integration, that you only run the first cycle initially so that you can check that the model is doing what you expect before committing to a longer simulation.
 It also enables you to determine how long it takes your model to run and thus be able to calculate an appropriate cycling frequency for your simulation.

 Restarting a suite
 ------------------